SilasBerger/taketok/README.md

 * `whisperModel`: The whisper transcription model to be used (`tiny` | `base` | `small` | `medium` | `large`)

 ## Usage Instructions
-_For all command line instructions in this section, make to have the virtualenv activated, which was previously created for you by the `setup.sh` script (e.g. `source ./venv/bin/activate` for UNIX-like systems)._
+_For all command line instructions in this section, make sure to have the virtualenv activated, which was previously created for you by the `setup.sh` script (e.g. `source ./venv/bin/activate` for UNIX-like systems)._

 ### Importing source links
-The starting point for the process of importing and transcribing a videos is a list of source URLs - think of it as a download queue.
+The starting point for the process of importing and transcribing videos is a list of source URLs - think of it as a download queue.
 Until there is a full graphical UI, the easiest way to import source URLs is as follows:

 Create a file `<taketok_home>/source-links.<config-name>.txt`, to which you can add any links to be imported into the